Sybil Tawse: Gallery of Book Illustrations

-My admiration for these drawings by Sybil Tawse is the precise depth and quality of feeling she communicates in the faces of her subjects with only simple strokes.
+My admiration for these drawings by Sybil Tawse is the precise depth and quality of feeling she communicates in her subjects with only simple strokes.

 The illustrations are organized by published book, listed below.
 The book titles link to the page containing the illustrations for that book.
 These web pages have a minimum of ornament and use no special scripts.

-These webpages were created in April 2021, fifty years after Miss Tawse passed away in March 1971.
+These webpages were created and produced in Canada in April 2021, fifty years after Miss Tawse passed away in February 1971.

 Sybil Tawse was born on September 26, 1886, the fifth child of George Tawse and Elizabeth Ann Harrison.
 The family lived in Bishopwearmouth (now part of Sunderland) in County Durham (now Tyne and Wear).
 She went to London to study at Lambeth School of Art and The Royal School of Art, where she was a King's Prize Scholar and a Silver and Bronze Medalist, exhibiting at the Royal Academy and at the Brighton Art Gallery.
-In London she lived on Gloucester Road, South Kensington, with her sisters Catherine and Gladys, building a steady career illustrating books, designing posters, and portrait painting.
-Tawse never married, passing away in Portsmouth on March 1, 1971 at the age of 84.
+In London she lived on Gloucester Road, South Kensington, with her sisters Catherine and Gladys, then with Gladys in Cheyne Walk, Chelsea, building a steady career illustrating books, designing posters, and portrait painting.
+Tawse never married, passing away in Portsmouth on 6th February, 1971 at the age of 84.

-Biographical documents: U.K. Census, Electors Register, Registration of Deaths, coloured lithographs and watercolour paintings of biographical note, and location photos.
+Biographical documents: U.K. Census, Electors Register, Registration of Deaths, and location views.

 1908 · Our Own Story Book by E. Nesbit, Sheila Braine et al (2 plates)